 When we stand in our own personal power and ACCEPT the truth of who other people are, gaslighting won’t stick.
 And especially during transitions when you are experiencing fear, anxiety, vulnerability, doubt, and uncertainty, it’s important to remain razor-focused on your personal process and the outcomes you are heading towards to keep momentum.

-Gaslighting won’t stick in the new paradigm of the Age of Wisdom as we become more sovereign as independent creative beings.
+Gaslighting won’t stick as we become more sovereign as independent creative beings.
 It can’t.
-Harvesting ‘energy’ from others is not sustainable, and we have to learn to get comfortable re-evaluating personal boundaries as we move through different experiences.
+Harvesting “energy” from others is not sustainable, and we have to learn to get comfortable re-evaluating personal boundaries as we move through different experiences.